JStoresund/notes-V25/nettverk/_nettverk.md

         - Shortest spanning tree vs minimum cost tree
           - SS: shortest path from source to each individual receiver
           - MC: lowest total cost
-          - These are graph theory concepts, and are correlated to shared- and spurce-specific trees
+          - These are graph theory concepts, and are correlated to shared- and source-specific trees
   - Elements in multicast routing architecture
     - How to discover sources and receivers
     - Building/maintaining distribution trees between source and receivers